openaustralia/morph/app/views/documentation/tutorial.md

 page = agent.get(url)
 ```

-This returns the source of our page
+This returns the source of your page
 as a [Mechanize Page object](http://mechanize.rubyforge.org/Mechanize/Page.html).
-We’ll be pulling the information we want out of this object
+You’ll be pulling the information you want out of this object
-using the handy Nokogiri XML parsing methods that Mechanize loads in for us.
+using the handy Nokogiri XML parsing methods that Mechanize loads in for you.
 Let’s review some of these methods.

 ### at()